Variety (magazine): History

-Foundation
+Founding

-Variety has been published since December 16, 1905, when it was launched by Sime Silverman as a weekly periodical covering theater and vaudeville with its headquarters in New York City.
+Variety has been published since December 16, 1905, when it was launched by Sime Silverman as a weekly periodical covering theater and vaudeville, with its headquarters in New York City.
 Silverman had been fired by The Morning Telegraph in 1905 for panning an act which had taken out an advert for $50.
-As a result, he decided to start his own publication "that [would] not be influenced by advertising."
+He subsequently decided to start his own publication that, he said, would "not be influenced by advertising."
 With a loan of $1,500 from his father-in-law, he launched Variety as publisher and editor.
-In addition to The Morning Telegraph, other major competitors on launch were The New York Clipper and the New York Dramatic Mirror.
+In addition to The Morning Telegraph, other major competitors at the time of the company's launch were The New York Clipper and the New York Dramatic Mirror.

-The original cover design, which is very similar to the current design, was sketched by Edgar M. Miller, a scenic painter, who refused payment.
-The front cover contained pictures of the original editorial staff, who were Alfred Greason, Epes W Sargeant (Chicot or Chic) and Joshua Lowe, as well as Silverman.
+The original logo, which is very similar to the current design, was sketched by Edgar M. Miller, a scenic painter, who refused payment.
+The front cover contained pictures of the original editorial staff: Alfred Greason, Epes W. Sargeant (Chicot or Chic), Joshua Lowe, and Silverman.
 The first issue contained a review by Silverman's son Sidne, also known as Skigie (based on the childish lisping of his name) who was claimed to be the youngest critic in the world at seven years old.

+20th century

-In 1922 Silverman acquired The New York Clipper which had been reporting on the stage and other entertainment since 1853, in an attempt to attract advertising revenue away from Billboard, following a dispute with William Donaldson, the owner of Billboard.
+In 1922, Silverman acquired The New York Clipper which had been reporting on the stage and other entertainment since 1853, in an attempt to attract advertising revenue away from Billboard, following a dispute with William Donaldson, the owner of Billboard.
 Silverman folded it two years later after spending $100,000, merging some of its features into Variety.
 The same year, he launched the Times Square Daily, which he referred to as "the world's worst daily" and soon scrapped.
 During that period, Variety staffers worked on all three papers.

 After the launch of The Hollywood Reporter in 1930, Silverman launched the Hollywood-based Daily Variety in 1933 with Arthur Ungar as the editor.
-It replaced Variety Bulletin that was issued in Hollywood on Fridays as a four-page wraparound to the Weekly.
+It replaced the Variety Bulletin issued in Hollywood on Fridays as a four-page wraparound to the Weekly.
 Daily Variety was initially published every day other than Sunday but mostly on Monday to Friday.
 The Daily and the Weekly were initially run as virtually independent newspapers, with the Daily concentrating mostly on Hollywood news and the Weekly on U.S. and international coverage.